lgeurts/lgeurts.github.io/_posts/2022-10-03-optimizing-ubuntu-22.04.1-jammy-jellyfish.md

 If your PC has enough memory, zram could be used to replace the /swap.img file altogether.

-Enabling zram causes conflicts with zswap, which is enabled by default.
+Enabling zram causes conflicts with zswap, which is activated by default.
 Disable it by typing the following command in your terminal:
 ```
 $ echo 0 > /sys/module/zswap/parameters/enabled
 ```